WRTL Airtrace 2 Lantern Installations

 Another example was spotted damaged on Rupert Street in late 2024.

-The column has been struck causing the lantern to tumble to the ground.
+The column had been struck, causing the lantern to tumble to the ground.

 The remains of the lantern were found in the bushes below.